QiuYukang/5G-LENA/doc/source/nr-module.rst

 based on Incremental Redundancy (IR) and on Chase Combining (CC), as we will present in the corresponding section.

-The MCS table and
-the HARQ method can be configured in the 'NR' module by the user through the attributes ``McsTable`` and ``HarqMethod``.
-Let us note that the attribute ``ErrorModelType`` configures the type of error modelling, which can be set to NR (ns3::NrEesmErrorModel) or to LTE (ns3::NrLteMiErrorModel) in case one wants to reproduce LTE PHY layer.
+Let us note that the attribute ``ErrorModelType`` configures the type of error modelling, which can be set to NR (ns3::NrEesmCcT1, ns3::NrEesmIrT1, ns3::NrEesmCcT2, ns3::NrEesmIrT2) or to LTE (ns3::NrLteMiErrorModel) in case one wants to reproduce LTE PHY layer.
+In the NR case, the HARQ method and MCS table are configured according to the selected error model, e.g., ns3::NrEesmCcT1 uses HARQ-CC and MCS Table1.

 The error model of the NR data plane in the 'NR' module is developed according to standard link-to-system mapping (L2SM) techniques.
 The L2SM choice is aligned with the